fumiphys/general/README.md

 # general
 general

-this is a various sample of what I used.
+these are various samples of what I used.